 - Nana to Kaoru: "I will be short, time for a breather."
 The funny thing is the one usually saying this also has quite the ''talent'', among other things.

 - In the series DearS, the Lady Killer of the series often asks if the woman with him would like some Coffee.
 How the situation is (like how the girl is getting dressed in the background) strongly suggest this is a euphemism for sex.

 - One episode of YuYu Hakusho had Yusuke fighting what appeared at first to be a female demon.
 When Kuwabara complained that Yusuke was being too rough, he explained that, in the course of the fight, he learned that his opponent was actually crossdressing.
 The Japanese had him put it as the demon having "something downstairs", but the dub gives us this wild variation.

 Yusuke: The family jewels have not been stolen.

-Anime fandoms in general have "plot" as a Euphemism for "Breasts".
-It stems from the oft repeated phrase: "I watch anime for the plot" when face with a group or individual who holds a combination of (largely negative) anime sterotypes (Always having girls with big chests and a focus on nothing but fanservice to begin with).
+- Anime fandoms in general have "plot" as a euphemism for "Breasts".
+It stems from the oft repeated phrase: "I watch anime for the plot" when faced with a group or individual who holds a combination of (largely negative) anime sterotypes (Always having girls with big chests and a focus on nothing but fanservice to begin with).
 While it comes from these negative origins, the euphemism is heavily used by fans.